craig-db/protobuf-dlt-schema-evolution/README.md

-# Stream Data with an Evolving Schema to Delta Lake using an Optimized Payload Format: Protocol Buffers
+# Delta Live Tables Consuming Protobuf with an Evolving Schema
 ![Overview Databricks Lakehouse Architecture depicting Kafka, Schema Registry, Delta Lake, and Delta Live Tables](./resources/overview.png)
 _Descriptions for the numbered, yellow circles are found in the [appendix](#appendix)_